Oghma-Infinium/Fahluaan/README.md

 | **Ram**    | 32gb (2x16) | 16gb (2x16) |
 | **Storage**    | 970 EVO NVMe | SATA SSD |

+Please note that the below numbers are current estimates and the actual may be larger or smaller depending on version.

 Downloads: ~170 GB
 Install: ~210 GB
 Temp Files: ~40 GB (on OS drive)